 Property, equipment and leasehold improvements are stated at cost or, in the case of contributed assets, at their fair market value at the date of receipt as determined by the Land Trust.
 Property and equipment acquisitions and improvements are depreciated on a straight-line basis over their estimated useful lives of 5 to 39 years.
+Leasehold improvements are amortized over the shorter of the useful life or the remaining life of the lease.
 Repairs and maintenance are charged to expense as incurred.